openstack/rally/doc/source/quick_start/tutorial/step_6_aborting_load_generation_on_sla_failure.rst

     :align: center

 This time load stopped after 1410 iterations versus 2495 which is much better.
-The interesting thing on this chart is that first occurrence of “> 10 second” authentication happened on 950 iteration.
-The reasonable question: “Why does Rally run 500 more authentication requests then?”.
+The interesting thing on this chart is that first occurrence of "> 10 second" authentication happened on 950 iteration.
+The reasonable question: "Why does Rally run 500 more authentication requests then?".
 This appears from the math:
 During the execution of **bad** authentication (10 seconds) Rally performed about 50 request/sec * 10 sec = 500 new requests as a result we run 1400
 iterations instead of 950.